Last updated on 1 December 2021

 - Seek help from family or friends for things such as cooking or housework.
 Consider a confinement nurse to help take care of your additional needs during your recovery and baby care post-partum

 - Take a break and go out for some fresh air.
-An easy work can help too
+An easy walk can help too.

 Remember, the baby blues are temporary, and you will start to feel better after a few weeks.